outoforbitdev/action-docker-publish/README.md

 - `publish-latest`: Optional.
   Flag for whether to publish the image with the `latest` flag.
   Defaults to `false`
-- `build-command`: Optional.
-Full command to build the image.
-  Defaults to `docker build`
 - `dockerfile-path`: Optional.
 Path to the directory with the Dockerfile.
   Defaults to `.`
+- `build-args`: Optional.
+List of build args.
+- `platforms`: Optional.
+Comma-delimited list of target platforms.
+  Defaults to "linux/amd64,linux/arm64/v8,linux/arm/v7"

 ### Example